 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

-20549 FORM 20-F
+FORM 20-F

-(Mark One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report Commission file number 1-14426 ALON HOLDINGS BLUE SQUARE - ISRAEL LTD. (Exact name of Registrant as specified in its charter) Israel (Jurisdiction of incorporation or organization) 2 Amal Street, Rosh Ha'ayin 48092, Israel (Address of principal executive offices) Ortal Klein, Corporate Secretary Tel: (972)-9-9618636; Fax: (972)-9-9618504 (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securit ties registered or to be registered pursuant to Section 12(b) of the Act.
-Securit Title of class Name of each exchange on which registered Americ can Depositary Shares, each representing one Ordinary Share (1) New York Stock Exchange, Inc. Ordina ry Shares, par value NIS 1.0 per share (2) New York Stock Exchange, Inc. (1) Ev videnced by American Depositary Receipts.
-(2) No ot for trading, but only in connection with the listing of the American Depositary Shares.
-Securit ties registered or to be registered pursuant to Section 12(g) of the Act: None (Title of Class) Securit ties for which there is a reporting obligation pursuant to Section 15(d) of the Act: None (Title of Class) report: Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
-66,161,860 Ordinary Shares, par value NIS 1.0 per share Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Securit If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the ties Exchange Act 1934.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing ements for the past 90 days. ĭ Yes □ No filer an Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated ad large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): Large Accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ⊠
+(Mark One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR $\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of f event requiring this shell company report Commission file number 1-14426 ALON BLUE S QUARE ISRAEL LTD. (Exact name of Regist rant as specified in its charter) Israel (Jurisdiction of inc orporation or organization) Europark Yakum, France Building, Yakum 6097200 Israel (Address of prir cipal executive offices) Ortal Klein, Tel: (972)-9-96185 Corporate Secretary 504; Fax: (972)-9-9618636 (Name, Telephone, E-mail and/or Facsimile e number and Address of Company Contact Person) Securit ties registered or to be registered pursuant to Section 12(b) of the Act.
+Title of class Name of each exchange on which registered can Depositary Shares, each enting one Ordinary Share (1) New York Stock Exchange, Inc. Ordina ry Shares, par value NIS 1.0 per share (2) New York Stock Exchange, Inc. (1) Ev videnced by American Depositary Receipts.
+(2) No ot for trading, but only in connection with the listing of the American I Depositary Shares.
+Securit ties registered or to be registered pursuant to Section 12(g) of the Act: None (Tit le of Class) Securit Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None

+(Title of Class)

+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report:

+66,161,860 Ordinary Shares, par value NIS 1.0 per share

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.